ereyesribes/A-STAR/README.md

 because I love TypeScript and I happen to be using it at the moment to make the game that made me develop this library in the first place

+The key difference with what I've seen so far when it comes to javascript A* is that unlike the traditional implementation, most are based on grids, so to speak, instead of graphs, so if you need a graph-based A* implementation, you are in luck!

 ## So how do I use it